 Ph.D. in Retail and Consumer Science, University of Tennessee, Knoxville, 1996

 M.S. in Textiles and Clothing, The Ohio State University, 1989

-B.S. in Textiles and Clothing, The Ohio State University, 1986
+B.S. in Fashion Merchandising, The Ohio State University, 1986